CMB-i/Digital-GHG-inventory/README.md

 The real, validated writer for workflow levels/approvers (`save_workflow_draft_levels`): requires a valid `approval_mode`, ≥1 approver per level, active/existing users, real sites for site-scoped approvers, and unique sequence numbers for `SEQUENTIAL` mode.
 Publishing requires ≥1 level, ≥1 approver per level, all active, unique sequence numbers where relevant.

-**`get_eligible_level_approvers` currently filters only `is_deleted`, not `is_active`**, even though `publish_workflow_version` explicitly checks approvers are active at publish time.
-If every approver at a level is later deactivated, a submission can get stuck there with no error and no admin-facing signal.
-This is a confirmed inconsistency, not a deliberate design choice; the fix (filtering `is_active` here too, matching the publish-time check) is planned but not yet in this codebase — see [Known Gaps](#known-gaps).
+**`get_eligible_level_approvers` now filters on `is_active` as well as `is_deleted`**, matching the check `publish_workflow_version` already applies at publish time — if every approver at a level is later deactivated, that level is correctly treated as having no eligible approver instead of silently matching deactivated users.

 There is a live but functionally dead-end write path here worth knowing about precisely: `update_details` (the workflow-detail edit endpoint) still reads and writes `form.description["workflow_id"]` / `["sites"]` — fields that must never be used for runtime routing (see [Key Design Rules](#key-design-rules)).
 This isn't hidden dead code: the Workflow Builder page has a fully functional "Covered Sites" checkbox list that an admin can check/uncheck and save, which PUTs directly into this legacy field.
 Since actual site-eligibility routing runs exclusively through `WorkbookSite`, **this UI has zero effect on real routing today** — an admin editing "Covered Sites" reasonably believes they're controlling something, and they aren't.
 This is a live UI actively misleading its own editors.